Financial Modeling Training in 2022: How to get started without experience?

 Types of Models

-When you enroll in a financial analyst course you will be taught about the following financial models:
+When you enrol in a financial analyst course you will be taught about the following financial models:

 - Leveraged Buyout Model (LBO)